BG3-Community-Library-Team/bg3-community/Tools.md

 # 3D modeling & animation
 - [3ds Max](https://www.autodesk.com/products/3ds-max/free-trial) - professional 3D modeling and animation software that offers extensive features for creating complex models
 - [Maya](https://www.autodesk.com/products/maya/free-trial) - professional 3D software for creating realistic characters and visual effects
 - [Blender](https://www.blender.org/) - free and open-source 3D modeling and animation tool that is widely used in the modding community for creating models and animations
-- [Blender](https://www.blender.org/) - free and open-source 3D modeling and animation tool that is widely used in the modding community for creating models and animations
   #### Blender add-ons
 - [Volno's Texture Toolbox](https://www.nexusmods.com/baldursgate3/mods/4310) -  collection of tools and shaders, designed to assist in the creation and modification of texture maps inside Blender